 Volunteers have the option of choosing the following projects:

 Childcare which involves assisting the teachers at our Neighbourhood Care Points (NCPs), which act as pre-schools for the orphan and vulnerable children (6-week option only)

 Building which involves projects such as laying bricks for new classrooms or maintaining the gardens at our NCPs

 Sports which includes assisting with running sporting activities with our NCP children including swimming and horse vaulting lessons

 The fourth week of your experience is spent on the beautiful golden sand beaches of sunny Mozambique.
-After two weeks of hard volunteer work in Swaziland it’ll be time to relax in this tropical climate and swim the blue waters of the warm and inviting Indian Ocean.
-Mozambique is a colourful and vibrant African country like no other and it is here that you will get to spend seven days of beach bliss and ocean adventure.
+After two weeks of hard volunteer work in Swaziland, it’ll be time to relax in this tropical climate and swim the blue waters of the warm and the inviting Indian Ocean.
+Mozambique is a colorful and vibrant African country like no other and it is here that you will get to spend seven days of beach bliss and ocean adventure.

 You will then head back to Swaziland for two weeks to finish your work at your volunteer placement before packing your bag again and adventure in South Africa!
 Learn about its Apartheid past; sunbathe on glorious beaches; have an up close encounter with an ostrich; get a rush of adrenaline on optional extra activities such as bungy jumping or quad biking; and learn about the local food and culture.